muratk5n/thirdwave/en/README.md

 ---

 North Field..
-Its reserves on discovery stood at 176 gboe, larger than the largest oil field in the world, in terms of potential energy (boe) output.
+Its reserves on discovery stood at 176 gboe, larger than the largest oil field in the world, in terms of raw energy (boe).

 [[-]](https://pbs.twimg.com/media/FVE4GDzXwAEPUTX?format=png&name=small)